Mark Zuckerberg: ConnectU lawsuits

-In November 2007, confidential court documents were posted on the website of 02138, a magazine that catered to Harvard alumni.
+In November 2007, court documents were posted on the website of 02138, a magazine that catered to Harvard alumni.
 They included Zuckerberg's Social Security number, his parents' home address, and his girlfriend's address.
-Facebook filed to have the documents removed; the judge ruled in favor of 02138.
+Although Facebook filed to have the documents removed, the judge ruled in favor of 02138.

 Eduardo Saverin

 In 2005, Facebook co-founder Eduardo Saverin filed a lawsuit against Zuckerberg and Facebook, alleging that Zuckerberg had illegally spent Saverin's money on personal expenses.
-The lawsuit was settled out of court, though terms of the settlement were sealed, the company affirmed Saverin's title as co-founder of Facebook, and Saverin agreed to stop talking to the press.
+The lawsuit was settled out of court and, although terms of the settlement were sealed, the company affirmed Saverin's title as co-founder of Facebook, and Saverin agreed to stop talking to the press.

 Pakistan criminal investigation

-In June 2010, Pakistani Deputy Attorney General Muhammad Azhar Sidiqque launched a criminal investigation into Zuckerberg and Facebook co-founders Dustin Moskovitz and Chris Hughes after a "Draw Muhammad" contest was hosted on Facebook.
-The investigation named the anonymous German woman who created the contest.
+In June 2010, then-Pakistani Deputy Attorney General Muhammad Azhar Sidiqque launched a criminal investigation into Zuckerberg and Facebook co-founders Dustin Moskovitz and Chris Hughes after a "Draw Muhammad" contest was hosted on Facebook.
+The investigation also named the anonymous German woman who created the contest.
 Sidiqque asked the country's police to contact Interpol to have Zuckerberg and the three others arrested for blasphemy.
 On May 19, 2010, Facebook's website was temporarily blocked in Pakistan until Facebook removed the contest from its website at the end of May.
 Sidiqque also asked its UN representative to raise the issue with the United Nations General Assembly.